About Aimee

 Never one to stay in her own lane, Aimee has been a zoo docent, travel agent, American Red Cross outreach director, English language instructor, and small business owner.
 She volunteered in a women’s prison and harvested grapes in a vineyard.
 Her superpowers include her infectious enthusiasm and finding joy in the small things.
 She loves to learn about different cultures, geek out on neuroscience, and research holistic health and wellness topics.

-For many years, Aimee felt disconnected from herself and others due to a rare obsessive-compulsive disorder and social anxiety.
+For many years, Aimee felt disconnected from herself and others because she lived in a state of chronic fight-or-flight, which manifested as a rarely discussed body-focused repetitive behavior (BFRB).
 The standard therapeutic approaches proved ineffective, and she’d all but given up hope of feeling at home in her own body when she stumbled upon her first somatic practice.
-She has been exploring somatic and embodied methods ever since, even becoming a certified Somatic Stress Release practitioner.
-As an “Aim”fluencer, she encourages others to aim in the direction of their own internal compass so they can become less of who they’re not and more of who they authentically are.
-She is currently completing a self-help memoir to help others harness the power of the body to break unhealthy patterns and live with more ease, flow, and freedom.
+She has been exploring somatic methods and embodied living ever since, even becoming a certified Somatic Stress Release™ practitioner.

 Aimee lives in Northern Kentucky with her life partner, two bonus children, and Lizzie, a Pocket Beagle mix, rescued from a gas station in Mississippi.